-Dickinson ISD Parent & Family Engagement Policy PK-12 2021-2022
+Dickinson ISD Parent & Family Engagement Policy PK-12 2020-2021

-Dickinson ISD will equip and empower all learners with skills and experiences to achieve academic excellence and make meaningful contributions to our world.
-We are committed to the education of the students in our community.
-Parent and family engagement is an essential piece to ensure that our students are successful in school.
-When parents and families are more involved in the academic process, school becomes more of a priority for their children.
+Dickinson Independent School District is committed to the education of the students in our community.
+We feel parent engagement is an essential piece in ensuring that our students are successful in school.
+We believe that when parents are more involved in the academic process, school becomes more of a priority for their children.
+Our mission is to ensure that all students have safe and successful learning opportunities that help them reach their full potential and add quality throughout their lives.
 The Dickinson ISD Board of Trustees, in collaboration with the administration, staff, and parents of Dickinson ISD will continue to focus on the importance of family involvement and community engagement in order to accomplish campus and district goals.
 Our district encourages meaningful collaboration with all stakeholders so that communication between home, school, and the community is continuous and open.
-We believe that an engaged and collaborative community creates an enriching environment for student development and achievement, which benefits all.